VOLTTRON/volttron/docs/source/community_resources/contributing.rst

 As an open source project VOLTTRON requires input from the community to keep development focused on new and useful features.
 To that end were are revising our commit process to hopefully allow more committers to be apart of the community.
 The following document outlines the process for source code and documentation to be submitted.
-There are gui tools that may make this process easier, however I am going to focus on what is required from the command line.
+There are GUI tools that may make this process easier, however I am going to focus on what is required from the command line.

-The only requirements for this is the program git and your favorite web browser.
+The only requirements for contributing are git (Linux version control software) and your favorite web browser.

 Getting Started
 ~~~~~~~~~~~~~~~